 Although an exception to the above-described conditions of the certification process may be made in exceptional circumstances, exceptions will not be made regarding the completion of a personal Sandplay process.
-An application for an exception will be submitted on a C.A.S.T.
-Exceptions Form and submitted to the C.A.S.T.
-Board for approval by two C.A.S.T. teaching members.
+An application for an exception will be submitted on a CAST Exceptions Form and submitted to CAST for approval by two CAST teaching members.